- LDL-C vs. Lp(a)

 Having said that, since I first found out about elevated Lp(a) levels, I’ve moved my number down 16 points (33%), from a high of 49 mg/dl to my new low of 33 mg/dl.
 Again, this is not scientific, but between blood draws, which I do every 3-4 months, I experiment with different nutritional strategies.

-I am more of a lean mass hyper responder – meaning higher saturated fat diets cause my liver to make more (and clear less) cholesterol rich LDL particles.
-In our diet matrix, I am barely a Mediterranean, but my fat score has never been great.
-As a result, it’s probably not a surprise that I achieved my previous low Lp(a) number (43) after shifting to a largely plant based diet, completely getting rid of added butter (when I go out to eat all bets are off if butter is included in a dish), eating egg whites instead of the whole egg, and eating red meat very sparingly, if at all.
-I already eat clean, so there’s no telling whether these changes contributed to the decline of my Lp(a) number.
+As a result, it’s probably not a surprise that I achieved one of my lowest Lp(a) numbers (43 mg/DL) after shifting to a largely plant based diet, completely getting rid of added butter (when I go out to eat all bets are off if butter is included in a dish), eating egg whites instead of the whole egg, and eating red meat very sparingly, if at all.

 I achieved my 33mg/dl number after transitioning to a 85-90% plant based diet.
 So, essentially, I ignored most of the Bulletproof ketogenic diet themes and lowered the amount of animal protein and animal fat I was consuming.
 I ate Vegan a few days a week and almost always had a plant based breakfast and lunch.
 In short, I ate a lot less meat and a lot less saturated fat.
 I would still eat eggs once or twice a week, wild salmon, and some lean chicken, but I became a vegetarian for the most part.